allmhuran/GoFold/README.md

 The extension does not currently try to avoid finding "GO" lines in comments.
 If you have a line of text with just "GO" at the start of the line inside a comment, the comment will be folded up to and including the go.

+## Why does this exist?

+SSMS is apparently meant to be able to fold code "automatically", but it has never really worked for me.

+In addition, even when it does work the way it is supposed to, it collapses using begin/end blocks.
+But that's not typically very useful in T-SQL.
+Not all objects use (or even can use) begin/end blocks.

+To me it seems much more natural to fold at batch terminators, especially since I typically work in a deployment script containing multiple create or alter object statements.